yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 objectives:
 - Understand the significance of single nucleotide variants (SNVs) in baculovirus populations.
 - Determine variable SNV positions for multiple isolates using a common reference genome.
-- Transform the output (VCF file) to a readable table format using tools available at Galaxy only.
+- Transform the output (VCF file) to a readable table format
-- Interpret the SNV data to analysis the intra-isolate variability of baculovirus isolates or samples.
+- Interpret the SNV data to analyse the intra-isolate variability of baculovirus isolates or samples.
 - Learn to create your own sequence data and analyse it using the provided workflow and tool to explore the genetic variation of baculovirus populations.
 time_estimation: 2H
 abbreviations: